Where We Be

-We always love a good hiking day in gorgeous
+We always love a good hiking day, and today's

 At dawn we drove west towards Ke’e Beach

-where the road ends at a parking lot for the
+where the road ends at a parking lot.
+From

-hiking along the Kalalau Trail, which is generally
+there we started hiking along the Kalalau Trail,

-considered the best hike in all of Kauai for its
+which is generally considered the best hike in

-outstanding views of the Na Pali
+Kauai for its outstanding views of the Na Pali

 coast.
-We did what many people do and hiked the first 2 miles
+We did what many do and hiked just the

-of this 11-mile trail to Hanakapiai
+first 2 miles of this 11-mile trail to Hanakapiai

 Beach.
-To go further requires a permit and camping gear, but
+To go further requires a permit and

 As tremendous as the Na Pali views were, the

-itself.
-This wispy waterfall descends into a deep
+This wispy waterfall descends into a deep pool

-swimming hole is big enough for many to enjoy
+hole is big enough for many to enjoy at once,

-at once, and you can swim right up to – and under – the
+and you can swim right up to – and under – the

 |The hike up to Hanakapiai Falls offered some pretty views in its own right